Fitness for One and All Home Page

 The federations that hold contests in my area with raw rules of no knee wraps are the IPA and the ADAU.
 So contests in either of these feds would be possibilities.
 But one difference between these two is the IPA allows wrist wraps while the ADAU does not (both allow a belt).
 But frankly, I always found the no wrist wraps rule to be kind of silly.
 By no stretch of the imagination can wrist wraps add to one's lift.
 But in my case, I have found that my wrists bother me if I do heavy squats and benches without wraps.
 So the IPA seems to be the best option.
-But I might try going without wrist wraps so that an ADAU contest will be a possibility.
+But I might try going without wrist wraps so that an ADAU contest would be a possibility.

 As for goals, the first would be to total a Master or Elite total according to the Raw Classification Chart I posted about before.
 Next would be to better my lifts and total from the WNPF contest.
 Again, that was with knee wraps, but with as well as squats have been going I think I could better it.
 But even more long-term would be to better my best lifts and total done with gear.
 That might seem like asking a lot, but given that I have not been getting that much out of my gear (as I have been complaining) and without putting on the gear tiring me out for my workouts, it might be possible.